Is Fandom An Obsession Or Is That The Misogyny Talking?

 ADVERTISEMENT

-Like many, I brushed off the label as funny but it was hard not to internalize the idea of being perceived as ridiculous on the world stage.
-While I was laughed at for knowing my fave's birthday and the words to all his songs, my guy friends could discuss every injury their favorite football player had ever had and be thought of as well-informed.
-As I ripped posters of Bieber out of magazines, it was common to see neighboring articles using words like mad, stalker, and scary.
+Like many, I brushed off the label as funny but it was hard not to internalise the idea of being perceived as ridiculous on the world stage.
+While I was laughed at for knowing my fave's birthday and the words to all his songs, my guy friends could discuss every injury their favourite football player had ever had and be thought of as well-informed.
+As I ripped posters of Bieber out of magazines, it was common to see neighbouring articles using words like 'mad', 'stalker' and 'scary'.
 The sentiment was loud and clear: When girls know a lot about something they love, they’re crazy; when boys do, they’re passionate.

 “